jmcnally17/pacman-old/README.md

 - Collecting a power up has no effect on scared ghosts
 - Colliding with a scared ghost is worth 200 points and resets the ghosts position
 - Colliding with a ghost that is not scared decreases Pac-Man's lives by 1 and resets character positions on the board
-- Colliding with a ghost that is not scared with no lives left ends the game
+- Colliding with a ghost that is not scared with no extra lives left ends the game

 ## Running Locally